RBI unexpectedly hits pause on interest rate cut; lowers FY20 GDP growth forecast to 5%

 The recent measures initiated by the government will help to revive sentiment and spur domestic demand, which is being blamed as prime reasons for the slowdown, he added.
 Further, Das said there is good coordination between the fiscal and monetary policies so far in addressing growth concerns and that the RBI is not worried about government missing fiscal deficit target.

-"Let the impact of 135 basis point cut play out more," he said and emphasized that timing was important rather than mechanically cutting rates.
-Stating that headline inflation at 4.6 percent in October was "much higher than expected," the central bank raised upwards its inflation forecast for the second half of the fiscal year to 5.1-4.7 percent from 3.5-3.7 percent seen previously.
+"Let the impact of 135 basis point cut play out more," he said and emphasised that timing was important rather than mechanically cutting rates.
+Stating that headline inflation at 4.6 per cent in October was "much higher than expected," the central bank raised upwards its inflation forecast for the second half of the fiscal year to 5.1-4.7 per cent from 3.5-3.7 per cent seen previously.

-For the first time in more than a year, inflation in October breached the RBI's 4 percent medium-term target.
+For the first time in more than a year, inflation in October breached the RBI's 4 per cent medium-term target.
 This was primarily due to uptick in prices of vegetables such as onion and tomatoes, Das said.
+Commenting on RBI's decision, the Finance Ministry in a tweet said, "We have noted the revision in the #GDP growth projection by #MPC from 6.1 percent to 5.0 percent in 2019-20.
+We welcome the unchanged accommodative stance of RBI towards future cuts in the repo rate."

+"We are confident that the impact of recent measures taken by Government will result into higher GDP growth in the second half of 2019-20," it said in another tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)